Earth-And-Moon/esolang/README.md

 `esolang.exe script.eso`, by dropping it on `esolang.exe`, or by right-clicking it, selecting "Open with" and choosing `esolang.exe` there.

 ## Programming in Esolang
-Esolang has only memory for **one** one number at a time - it uses a variable which is named `mem` which has a value of `0` at start.
+Esolang has only memory for **one** one number at a time - it uses a variable `mem` that has a value of `0` at start.

-Esolang uses 4 (actually 5) commands:
+There are 4 (actually 5) commands available in the programming language:

 <table>
   <thead>